meganz/mpenc_doc/source/protocol.rst

 context-preserving, i.e. it is guaranteed that no other operations complete *between* when a member proposes one, and it being accepted by the group.

-Each accepted operation G is initialised from (a) previous state (the result of the previous operation, or a null state if the first) that encodes the current membership M' and any cryptographic values that G needs such as ephemeral keys;
+Each accepted operation :math:`G` is initialised from (a) previous state (the result of the previous operation, or a null state if the first) that encodes the current membership :math:`M'` and any cryptographic values that :math:`G` needs such as ephemeral keys; and (b) the first packet of the operation, sent by a member of :math:`M'`, that defines the intended next membership :math:`M`.
-and (b) the first packet of the operation, sent by a member of M', that defines the intended next membership M. While G is ongoing, members may send messages in the current subsession as normal, i.e. to M'. [#atom]_
+While :math:`G` is ongoing, members may send messages in the current subsession as normal, i.e. to :math:`M'`. [#atom]_

-G may finish with success, upon which we atomically change to a new subsession for M, and the result state is stored for the next operation; or with failure, upon which we destroy all temporary state related to G, and continue using the existing subsession with membership M'.
+:math:`G` may finish with success, upon which we atomically change to a new subsession for :math:`M`, and store the result state for the next operation; or with failure, upon which we destroy all temporary state related to :math:`G`, and continue using the existing subsession with membership :math:`M'`.

-After a successful change, the now-previous subsession (with membership M') enters a shutdown phase.
-This happens concurrently and independently of other parts of the session, such as messaging in the new subsession or subsequent membership change operations on top of M.
+After a successful change, the now-previous subsession (with membership :math:`M'`) enters a shutdown phase.
+This happens concurrently and independently of other parts of the session, such as messaging in the new subsession or subsequent membership change operations on top of :math:`M`.

 .. [#atom] Our first group key agreement implementation did not enforce atomic
     operations.
 This caused major problems when users would leave the channel